motebus/ultrabook/README.md

 <img align="left" height="70" src="https://i.imgur.com/5rrq8ur.png" />

 #### [Jboard](https://snapcraft.io/jboard)
-A service that display contents can be create by Jbuilder Display your digital dashboards and display boards from anywhere with JBoard
+A service that display contents can be create by Jbuilder & display your digital dashboards and display boards from anywhere with JBoard
 * [Browser](https://jboard.ypcloud.com/)

 -----